stand-art/jaxn/Specification.md

 #### Notes

-* Binary data represents arbitrary byte sequences, not Unicode strings.
+* Binary data represents arbitrary byte sequences (not Unicode strings).
-* In binary strings only printable ASCII characters are allowed, no control characters.
+* Binary strings allow only "printable" ASCII characters, no control characters.
 * No `\uXXXX` or `\u{...}` escape sequences allowed, instead:
 * Escape sequence `\xXX` for arbitrary byte values.
 * Concatenations can mix single- and double-quoted binary strings as well as hexdumped data.
 * Concatenation is a presentation detail and must not have any effect on the serialization tree, representation graph or events generated.
   It happens before the final binary value is passed on from the parser.

-## Unquoted Object Keys
+## Unquoted Names in Objects

 #### Synopsis

-Allow identifiers as unquoted object keys.
+Allow identifiers as unquoted names in objects.

 #### Example